 After serving time welding and machining parts on an assembly line for war time efforts, Vic knew he had the experience to mass produce his own parts.
 Vic would go on to test all of his new parts with his 1932 Ford, which was his daily driver during the week and his racer on the weekends.
 As the business grew, he tested parts with the company’s new Clayton dynamometer and then field tested his new products to get the best results.

 Vic followed all of the emerging trends to stay on top of what was happening and he propelled the company forward by being cutting edge for the day.

-New emerging engines from the big automakers like Chevrolets small block engine program would give Vic the basis for continually adding new parts.
+New emerging engines from the big automakers, like Chevrolet's small block engine program, would give Vic the basis for continually adding new parts.
 With racing programs pushing his business along and solidifying his spot in the marketplace, Vic’s company would become the leader in the marketplace.

+In 1962 at the age of 49, Vic Senior passed away from cancer and Vic Junior would be given the reins to the company with support from Vic Senior's loyal employees.
 After almost four decades of speed equipment from Vic Sr., Junior would continue pushing the company forward to carry on his dad’s legacy.
 Today the company is flourishing with help from Vic Junior and his two daughters who are heavily involved with the company!

 Some of the things Vic Sr. was noted for: